vahid-moghani89/LeaveOutKSS-R/README.md

 What this is
 ------------
 R translation of the leave-out correction (KSS) for variance components in two-way fixed effects (AKM).
-This repo mirrors my MATLAB workflow but in R.
+This repo mirrors the MATLAB workflow but in R.
-Goal: make it easy to run on large admin-style panels.
+See the original package at: https://github.com/rsaggio87/LeaveOutTwoWay

 What you get (main pieces)
 --------------------------